Can Allergies or Stress Cause Eye Twitching? 5 Common Causes You Should Know About

 Man staring with one eye closed (MODEL)

 Have you ever had that weird and uncomfortable twitching feeling in your eye?
 The one where you really hope no one can see your eye spasming?
 That feeling is the rippling of muscle contractions in the eyelid called myokymia.
+Many of our patients ask if their allergies or stress can cause eye twitching, but the truth is it can be triggered by a number of things.
+Fortunately, most of these causes are typically not related to serious medical problems, as we’ll discuss later in this post.

-When Is Eye Twitching Serious?
+When Is Twitching Serious?

 Sometimes, there are more serious forms of eye twitching such as blepharospasm, a neurological condition characterized by forcible closure of the eyelids, and hemifacial spasms, an involuntary twitching of the facial muscles on one side of the face.
 These two conditions are not very common and should be treated by an eye doctor.